-- On clicking an access point in the Access Points tab and the Client Match link, a stations map view is displayed and a graph is drawn with real-time data points for the AP radio.
+- Select an access point in the Access Points tab and the Client Match link, to display a stations map view and a graph with real-time data points for the AP radio.
 If the AP supports dual band, you can toggle between 2.4GHz and 5 GHz links in the client match graph area to view the data.
-When you hover the mouse on the graph, details such as RSSI, client match status, and the client distribution on channels are displayed. - On clicking a client in the Clients tab and the Client Match link, a graph is drawn with real-time data points for an AP radio map.
+When you hover the mouse on the graph, details such as RSSI, client match status, and the client distribution on channels are displayed. - Select a client in the Clients tab and the Client Match link, to display a graph with real-time data points for an AP radio map.
 When you hover the mouse on the graph, details such as RSSI, channel utilization details, and client count on each channel are displayed.